 Effective the close of business on February 7, 2011, Peter L. Larsen resigned as a Director and as Presiding Director of the Company.
 Mr. Larsen had been a Director of the Company since February 20, 2004 and Presiding Director since June 2004.
-Mr. Larsen, currently retired, has been involved in the commercial real estate industry since 1972 and since 1992 has also been a director of four Texas non-profit corporations which own 545 apartment units overseeing the development of a multimillion dollar retirement center in Coppell, Texas.
-At the time of his resignation as a Director, Mr. Larsen had no disagreement with Registrant on any matter relating to the Registrant operations, policies or practices.
+Mr. Larsen, currently retired, has been involved in the commercial real estate industry since 1972 and since 1992 has also been a Director of four Texas non-profit corporations which own 545 apartment units overseeing the development of a multimillion dollar retirement center in Coppell, Texas.
+At the time of his resignation as a Director, Mr. Larsen had no disagreement with the Registrant on any matter relating to the Registrant's operations, policies or practices.

-On February 8, 2011, the Board of Directors of the Company elected Henry A. Butler, age 60, as a Director to fill the vacancy on the Board of Directors created by the resignation of Peter L. Larsen.
-Mr. Butler is a broker in land sales (since July 2003) for Prime Income Asset Management, LLC ("Prime"), the contractual advisor to the Company.
-Mr. Butler was a director of the Company from December 2001 until July 1, 2003.
-Mr. Butler is Chairman of the Board (since May 2009) and a Director (since July 2003) of American Realty Investors, Inc., a Nevada corporation ("ARL") which has its Common Stock listed and traded on the NYSE and Chairman of the Board (since May 2009) and a Director (since December 2001) of TCI which also has its Common Stock listed and traded on the NYSE.
-On February 8, 2011, Mr. Butler was also elected Vice President of the Company.
-On February 8, 2011, the Board of Directors of the Company also elected RL S. Lemke, age 54, as a Director to fill a vacancy on the Board of Directors.
-Mr. Lemke has been so employed for more than the past five years.
-Mr. Lemke is Vice President, Project Development for Prime.
-Mr. Lemke holds a Juris Doctor degree from Creighton University of Law.
+On February 8, 2011, the Board of Directors of the Company elected Henry A. Butler as a Director to fill the vacancy on the Board of Directors created by the resignation of Peter L. Larsen.
+Mr. Butler was also elected Vice President of the Company on that date.
+On February 8, 2011, the Board of Directors of the Company elected RL S. Lemke as a Director to fill a vacancy on the Board of Directors.
+Mr. Lemke was also elected Vice President of the Company on that date.
+Mr. Lemke is Vice President, Project Development for Pillar, the contractual advisor to the Company, and its predecessor Prime.
+He has been so employed for more than the past five year.
+Mr. Lemke holds a Juris Doctor degree from Creighton University School of Law.
 On February 8, 2011, the Board of Directors appointed Ted R. Munselle as Presiding Director to replace Peter L. Larsen who resigned on February 7, 2011.